MicrosoftDocs/learn/learn-pr/azure/publish-static-web-app-and-api/includes/1-introduction.md

 When you create an Azure Static Web App, Azure creates a GitHub Actions workflow in the repository containing your app's code.
 The workflow starts by building your app.
 Then the workflow deploys your app to Azure every time you accept a pull request or push new code to a branch.

-Azure Functions powers back-end API functionality, which provides automatic scaling out and scaling in based on demand to the API.
+Azure host and serves your static web app while Azure Functions powers back-end API functionality, which provides automatic scaling out and scaling in based on demand to the API.

 ### Key features